Talor-A/sidey/bookshelf.md

 ---
 ---
 # Bookshelf
 This is a selection of books I own, inspired by <https://patrickcollison.com/bookshelf>.
-My favorites are marked with a star.
+My favorites are marked with a ✨.
 The below list is generated from my Goodreads account.

 {% assign sorted-books = site.data.goodreads_library_export | sort: 'Date Added' %}